 The RWD currently stores process water.
 It undergoes annual inspections conducted by independent engineers in accordance with the Ranger Authorisation.
 Data collected from these inspections is reported to regulators to ensure the RWD meets design and operational standards.
-The RWD operates in line with the guidelines set by the Australian National Committee on Large Dams (ANCOLD, 2019) and the International Commission of Large Dams for tailings dams design, construction, operation and closure.
-All of ERA's tailings and process water storage facilities, including the RWD, adhere to the Rio Tinto Standard D5: Management of Tailings and Water Facilities, which covers development, operation, closure and post-closure aspects.
+The RWD is operated and managed as per the requirements of the Australian National Committee on Large Dams (ANCOLD, 2019) as well as the Rio Tinto Standard D5: Management of Tailings and Water Facilities, which covers development, operation, closure and post-closure aspects.
 The free process water inventory held in the RWD is progressively reduced through passive evaporation and water treatment by the Brine Concentrator.